sharawy/Smart-Assistant/README.md

 # Smart Assistant

 ## Overview
 Smart Assistant is a Python-based desktop application designed to simplify everyday tasks.
-It provides functionalities such as web searches, system control (brightness and volume adjustments), screenshot capturing, and integration with OpenAI's GPT-4 for advanced queries.
+It provides functionalities such as web searches, system control (brightness and volume adjustments), screenshot capturing, and integration with Google's Gemini LLM for advanced queries.

 ## Features
 - **Google Search**: Perform quick searches directly from the app.